Farm Fresh Beef Right To Your Table!

 Have You Herd...

-The Rockin D Ranch is now accepting pre-orders for half and whole cows for the year 2024.
+The Rockin' D On The Ridge is now accepting pre-orders for quarter, half and whole cows for the year 2024, as well as specialty items and 1/8 and 1/16 beef boxes and beef box subscriptions.

 This is a great opportunity for individuals and families to stock their deep freezer with high-quality, locally-sourced beef.

 Don't have a deep freezer?
-Try some subscription bundles delivered weekly, bi-weekly, monthly or bi-monthly.
+Try some subscription bundles or boxes delivered weekly, bi-weekly, monthly, bi-monthly or quarterly.
 Our 1/8 box fits in an standard (empty) refrigerator freezer.
+Like other things in your freezer?
+No big deal!
+Give our 1/16 Beef Box Subscription a try.

 By purchasing a half or whole cow, customers can enjoy a variety of cuts of meat at a discounted price compared to buying individual cuts at a grocery store.